 • Orica Limited

-all of which operate large-scale facilities and serve end-use sectors such as agriculture, mining, construction, oil and gas, and chemical manufacturing.
+all of which serve end-use sectors such as agriculture, mining, construction, explosives manufacturing, chemical processing, renewable energy (for emissions control).

-The manufacturing process is a multi-step operation that involves several unit operations, material handling, and quality checks.
-Below are the main stages involved in the ammonium nitrate manufacturing process flow:
+• Detailed Process Flow: The production process is a multi-step operation that involves several unit operations, material handling, and quality checks.
+Below are the main stages involved in the ammonium nitrate production process flow:

 • Unit Operations Involved